sarajordanov/sarajordanov/README.md

 - ⚡ Fun fact: ...
 -->

+I'm Sara from Skopje, Macedonia based in Koper, Slovenia.

-I’m a Computer Science student with a growing interest in data analysis and databases based in Slovenia.
+I’m a Computer Science student with a growing interest in data analysis and databases.

 While I’m still learning, I enjoy working on projects across different areas of technology to explore various fields and strengthen my foundation.